-• Student will need to select the correct document type for the documentation they are uploading.
+- Student will need to select the correct document type for the documentation they are uploading. - ALL HEALTH PROFESSIONAL STUDENTS MUST SUBMIT USING THE "HEALTH PROFESSIONAL STUDENT COMPLIANCE DOCUMENT" tag or delays in processing may occur

 Upload Document

 All documents must include the patient's full name and date of birth.